 For Mycroft to hear you and respond to you, just connect a speaker and a USB microphone to your Pi.
 See here for a rundown of which components have been found to work best.
 If you prefer something ready for plug-and-play, check out our Mark I.

-We’re not quite ready to release Mycroft for Windows and macOS.
-If you are keen to help get these ready and have technical experience on these platforms, please let us know!
-Sign up for our newsletter to stay informed about new development.
+We’re not quite ready to release Mycroft natively for Windows and macOS.
+If you are keen to help and have technical experience on these platforms, please let us know!

 Mark I is a no-fuss way to get started.
 It has been designed specifically to work with Mycroft’s capabilities as a standalone device.
 Great for those who aren’t super technical, but it can be easily extended, altered, modified, and hacked.

 To update fast to new releases, you can download the latest SD card image for Mark I here.